 When should I get a re-entry permit?

-If you think you will be out of the United States for 6 months or more, we recommend applying for a re-entry permit before leaving the United States by filing USCIS Form I-131.
+If you think you will be out of the United States for six months or more, we recommend applying for a re-entry permit before leaving the United States by filing USCIS Form I-131.
 A re-entry permit is valid for up to two (2) years.
 A re-entry permit does not guarantee that you will be admitted to the United States when you return, but it can indicate that your trip abroad was temporary.
 Be Aware – regardless of whether you might have abandoned your permanent resident status—you are subject to a full immigration inspection as an applicant for admission any time you have been abroad for at least 181 days.

 Do I file US tax returns as a permanent resident?